 You have the job of your dreams.
-You’re thinking it’s time to put down roots, maybe even start a family.
-It might even be time to consider buying a new home.
-But are you really ready?
-It’s important to ask yourself a few important questions before taking the plunge into home ownership.
+You think it’s time to put down roots, maybe even start a family.
+It might also be time to consider buying a new home.
+But are you ready?
+It’s important to ask yourself a few important questions before taking the plunge into homeownership.

 1. Why do you want to buy a home?

 Don’t look at buying a home through rose-colored glasses.
-A house isn’t a status symbol, it’s an investment, and in some instances that investment might be a risk.
+A house isn’t a status symbol; it’s an investment, and in some instances, that investment might be a risk.
 Take a good, hard look at what you can afford before getting serious about owning a home.
-Don’t fudge the numbers, either; it’s important to be as realistic as possible.
+Don’t fudge the numbers, either; it’s essential to be as realistic as possible.
 There are some great calculators online (like this calculator from MSN Money) that will let you plug in the numbers to see if buying a home makes sense – of if you can afford it.

 2. How secure is your job?